moshekaplan/moshekaplan.github.io/content/posts/2025-07-29 - Opening a NetLog file with Wireshark/index.md

 draft: false
 ---

-In November 2024, I came across a [tweet](https://x.com/NathanMcNulty/status/1858039304259514619) from Nathan McNulty:
+In November 2024, I came across a [tweet](https://x.com/NathanMcNulty/status/1858039304259514619) from Nathan McNulty which taught me something new: Chrome and Edge support capturing network data directly from within the browser and logging it to a file!

 ![Image](<1.
 Tweet.png> "Nathan McNulty's Tweet")

 I did some digging and [NetLog](https://www.chromium.org/developers/design-documents/network-stack/netlog/) is great!
-This is a full-featured logging mechanism within the browser which doesn't require administrator access.
+This is a full-featured logging mechanism within the browser and it doesn't require administrator access.
 And it's supported in both Chrome (`chrome://net-export`) and [Edge](https://learn.microsoft.com/en-us/troubleshoot/entra/entra-id/app-integration/use-netlog-capture-network-traffic) (`edge://net-export`)!

 # Wireshark Support?